emnify/product-docs/CONTRIBUTING.md

 ### Set up your working environment

-Although the following steps may seem overwhelming at first, they only need to be performed once!
+Although the following steps may seem overwhelming at first, they only need to be performed once.

 #### Software requirements